 Janie Bush has been a part of the Ballet Lubbock family since 2001, serving as room mother while her daughter Emily danced at Ballet Lubbock.
 Since then she has been a guild member, seamstress, assistant costume mistress, assistant stage manager and before joining the staff as Ballet Lubbock’s production manager.

-Ms. Bush holds a B.S. in Education and has worked in nonprofit organizations throughout her career, specializing in children’s programming, administration, production, events, and education.
+Ms. Bush holds a B.S. in Education and a Masters Degree in Organizational Transformation.
+She has worked in nonprofit organizations throughout her career, specializing in children’s programming, administration, production, events, and education.

 Her love for theatre has led to her serve as writer, producer, director, costume mistress, and production stage manager for various theatrical productions.
 While in Lubbock, Janie has been a part of production teams with Lubbock Community Theatre, TTU School of Theatre and Dance, LHUCA, Lubbock Moonlight Musicals, and Ballet Lubbock.